 Collections are a common concept for most programming languages, so if you're familiar with, for example, Java or Python collections, you can skip this introduction and proceed to the detailed sections.

-A collection usually contains a number of objects (this number may also be zero) of the same type.
+A collection usually contains a number of objects of the same type (and its subtypes).
 Objects in a collection are called elements or items.
 For example, all the students in a department form a collection that can be used to calculate their average age.

 The following collection types are relevant for Kotlin: